Struggling to find a dentist and not sure what to do? We have the answers

 The Secretary of the Local Dental Committee wrote a statement that we published on our website at the end of 2021, which included information about problems with the 2006 NHS contract, which still have not changed.

 Our national body Healthwatch England, as well as a huge number of other local Healthwatch, have been crucial in getting this problem debated in Parliament.
 Thankfully, this did lead to those interim changes to the dental contract that patients should be starting to see some benefit from.
-Healthwatch England published an article on the actions taken by NHS England here.
+Healthwatch England published an article on the actions taken by NHS England here, and they have recently clarified their position on NHS dental provision.

 What's next?

-Our Integrated Care Board covers Hertfordshire & West Essex.
+Our Integrated Care Board covers Hertfordshire and West Essex.
 You can find out more about their role here.

 What can you do?